Leonid Nevzlin

 Nevzlin occupied various high-ranking positions at Group Menatep and its subsidiary, the Yukos Oil Company.
 In 2003, the Russian state expropriated Yukos and began a campaign of persecution against its executives.
 Nevzlin was tried in absentia in Russia in March 2008, found guilty of several counts of conspiracy to murder and sentenced to life imprisonment.
 In 2014, the Permanent Court of Arbitration ruled in favor of Nevzlin and other Yukos shareholders, calling the actions of the Russian state "a ruthless campaign to destroy Yukos and to expropriate its assets".

-Following the 2022 Russian invasion of Ukraine Nevzlin renounced his Russian citizenship, stating that: "Everything that Putin touches dies.
-Russian citizenship itself has become a mark of disgrace that I no longer want to bear".
+Following the 2022 Russian invasion of Ukraine Nevzlin renounced his Russian citizenship, stating that: "I consider the majority of the population of this nation to be Russian slave cattle."
+He also has Israeli citizenship.

 Professional career

 From 1981 to 1987, Nevzlin was a software engineer at Zarubezhgeologia, an external trade organization of the Soviet Ministry of Geology.
 In 1987, he met Mikhail Khodorkovsky and became a deputy director at the Center for Scientific and Technical Creativity of the Youth (MENATEP), attached to the Komsomol committee in Moscow's Frunzensky District.

 MENATEP established one of the first private banks in Russia, Bank Menatep.
-From 1989 to 1991, Nevzlin served as president of the bank, after which he held other high-ranking positions, including vice chairman of the board (1993–1996) and head of public relations (1994–1996).
+From 1989 to 1991, Nevzlin served as president of the bank, after which he held other high-ranking positions, including vice chairman of the board (1993-1996) and head of public relations (1994-1996).
 Nevzlin also worked at Group Menatep, focusing on corporate communications, government relations, and human resources.
 In April 1996 he became vice president of Yukos, in which Menatep had acquired a 78% share in December 1995.

 From September 1997 to October 1998, Nevzlin served as first deputy director general of the Russian news agency ITAR TASS, creating a plan to gradually transform it into a joint-stock company.
 In April 1998, Nevzlin became first vice chairman of Bank Menatep.
 In 1999 he became first vice chairman of the board of directors of Yukos.
 From November 2001 to March 2003, he represented the Republic of Mordovia as a senator in the Federation Council of Russia.
 From June to November 2003, he served as the rector of the Russian State University for the Humanities.
-In 2003 and 2004, Nevzlin was featured on Forbes magazine's list of the world's 100 wealthiest people.
+In 2002, Nevzlin was ranked 69th wealthiest Israeli.
+In 2003 and 2004, he was featured on Forbes magazine's list of the world's 100 wealthiest people.
 In 2010, his wealth was estimated at US$1.3 billion.
+He is considered a Russian oligarch.

 Nevzlin is a co-owner and board member of Haaretz, one of Israel's liberal newspaper publishers, having purchased a 20% stake in the company in 2011 for 140 million shekels.
 Members of the Schocken family, descendants of the newspaper's founders, retain a 60 percent stake in the company.
-In 2014, Nevzlin founded the monthly Hebrew-language magazine "Liberal", which publishes analyses of Israeli political life, communications and culture.
+In 2014, Nevzlin founded the monthly Hebrew-language magazine Liberal, which publishes analyses of Israeli political life, communications and culture.
 The inaugural issue appeared in May 2014.